 I am currently a doctoral student in cognitive psychology at New Mexico State University.
 My advisor is Michael Hout.
-I plan to graduate in 2017.
+I am ABD and plan to graduate in May, 2018.

 Thank you for visiting my website!